This article has been updated to reflect emerging trends for 2025.

 Skilled trade workers are striking gold in the job market.
-Single-family housing and industrial construction are high in demand.
-Trillion-dollar public infrastructure projects are taking shape.
-And a historic boom in the remodeling market is still to come.
-These days, it seems like every industry needs tradespeople—and as the skills gap grows, pay may rise as fast as competition.
+Industrial construction, especially for manufacturing and energy facilities, remains in high demand.
+Billion-dollar public infrastructure projects are taking shape.
+And a massive resurgence in the home renovation market is still to come.

 To help clients plan for the year ahead and inspire candidates to seek great opportunities, we’ve leveraged our insights as a skilled trade staffing firm to build a list of much-needed positions.
-Here are the top six skilled trade jobs in demand this year.
+Here are the top six skilled trade jobs in demand in 2025.

 1. Electricians

-Electricians are needed for practically every building construction project—but that’s far from where the demand ends.
+Electricians are needed for practically every building construction project—including the surge of data centers being built—but that’s far from where the demand ends.
 As the U.S. goes green, these skilled trade workers will be key hires for charging station and transmission line installations.
 Even homeowners will need electricians as they install solar panels and switch from gas to electric appliances.
 Maintenance brings massive demand in itself.

 At Skinner, we’re also seeing ongoing demand for low-voltage technicians in Texas, driven by new fiber optic networks, alarm systems, rewiring projects, and other work.

 It’s no wonder why the Bureau of Labor Statistics (BLS) expects the electrician job outlook to grow much faster than average through 2032.
-While electricians already make sizable wages at nearly $29 per hour (with over $9K in overtime), these conditions will definitely drive pay raises.
+While electricians already make sizable wages, these conditions will definitely drive pay raises.

 2. Pipefitters